 Nice bit of writing that, Myfanwy, though I say so myself.
 I feel a bit inspired just being around Milton and his creative outpourings.
 Women can write, of course, but I'm more of the muse type.
 Still, you never know.

 Mind you, Milton Marmalade can be rather stuffy and wrapped up in himself.
 It is a mystery to me that the goddess chose to guide his pen rather than choosing someone a bit more charismatic.
 There's no accounting for what goddesses do a lot of the time.

 love and kisses,

 Feel free to skip the copyright section and start reading chapter one which follows straight after.
 Although there is a joke or two in the copyright section.

 A mermaid in the bathHumor

-Love, mermaids, altered consciousness, the struggle against evil and a lot of jokes.
-Now available as a paperback, with mermaid illustrations. www.miltonmarmalade.uk for Amazon links or order from your bookshop.
-The first several updated chapters...
+A mermaid, the transformation of a boring accountant, an atomic submarine and a lot of jokes.
+Now available as a paperback, with mermaid illustrations.
+See the last section for a special offer! www.miltonmarmalade.uk The first several updated chap...